tcruicks/tcruicks-capstone-catd/README.md

 # Directory structure and explanation

 * `library/`: This directory stores modularized code for use in the notebook.
 This allows the library module to be imported directly (as opposed to a "src layout that would need to be installed).
-* `exploratory/`: A place for the main project Jupyter notebook.
+* `exploratory/`: A place for the main project Jupyter notebook and .py script modules.
 * `assets/`: stores images and gifs used in the final blog
 * `secrets/`: store individuals credentials here, so that anyone can run anyone else's code, provided they have input their own credentials in the correct format.
 * `data/`: holds ameriflux met data and hrrr model data which can be used instead of observed met data.